lufemaho/py32-zig-blinky/README.md

 2. Connect the SWD interface of your debug probe with that of the PY32F002.
 2. Go the project folder in a terminal, then
 3. Compile the program using `zig build` or `zig build --release=small`.
-4. Start pyocd: `pyocd gdbserver --port 3333 --target py32f002xx5`
+4. Start pyocd: `pyocd gdbserver --port 3333 --target py32f002xx5`.
-5. Start gdb in a second terminal (from the project as well): `arm-none-eabi-gdb zig-out/bin/py32_zig_blinky.elf`
+5. Start gdb in a second terminal (from the project as well): `arm-none-eabi-gdb zig-out/bin/py32_zig_blinky.elf`.
-6. In gdb enter `target remote localhost:3333`, `load`,`monitor reset halt`, and `continue`
+6. In gdb enter `target remote localhost:3333`, `load`,`monitor reset halt`, and `continue`.

 You should now see your LED blinking.

 To add a breakpoint in main you have to enter `b main.main`.
 This is due to how I set up the project at the moment.
-I might change it, so that the usual `b main` can be used.

 This project was tested on a PY32F002 only, but should work on other PUYA controllers as well.